FAQ updated 30th September 2019

-At 12 items per day, if 5 days have passed (toady's date minus the date it was made), then the 61st product in the feed from Zazzle is the one to use first on day 6.
+At 12 items per day, if 5 days have passed (toady's date minus the date it was made), then the 61st product in the feed from Zazzle is the one to use first on day 6 (well, its randomised equivalent).
 Even if you have the applet switched off, days still keep passing.

 Zazzle's various product types are held in a department hierarchy.
 You'll find the option to pull from a given department as the first item in the "Advanced options" section:

 No-one can remember what the 18 digit number is for each department, so Zazzle has provided a lookup tool.
 Click the link and see:

 When you click the link, you'll be given the department lookup tool.
 Just navigate as far down the hierarchy as you need, to get what you want.